 The RITA reimburses an eligible transferred employee for the additional Federal, State, and local income taxes incurred as a result of receiving taxable travel income.

 If you are filing a claim for travel prior to January 1, 2015, follow the procedures at the bottom of this page.

 Things you need to know:

-- If you received a Withholding Tax Allowance (WTA) entitlement, you must submit a RITA claim the following calendar year.
-Failure to file a RITA claim after receiving WTA will result in a debt that must be settled, as will over estimating the tax rate for the year in question.
+- If Withholding Tax Allowance was elected, you must file a RITA claim within 120 days of the following calendar year.
+Failure to file a timely RITA claim will result in a debt owed to DFAS and collection of the entire amount of WTA paid on your behalf.

-- The method for calculating the RITA payment is based on the date the employee reports to the new duty location.
+- The method for calculating the RITA payment is based on the date you reported to your new duty location.

 - For employees who reported to the new duty location on or after January 1, 2015, the RITA calculation is based on taxable income from the Federal Income Tax Return (Form 1040) (after exemptions and deductions) and the IRS published tax tables.

 - You must claim RITA in block 18

 - Block 20 must be signed and dated by you and your reviewer/supervisor